hmc-cs111-spring2023/cs111-hw2-georgia/language-design.md

 **Response**

-APIs are like a language in the sense that they allow users to expand their programs.
+APIs are like a language in the sense that they allow users to expand general purpose languages.
 They also work with other general languages, adding onto the usability of the language itself.
 There are a few arguments in Bloch's text about good API design that emphasize the ways in which an API is a language.
 First, there are characteristics of good languages that are also characteristics of good APIs, for example Block argues to "keep APIs free of implenetations details", "documentation matters" and "obey the principle of least astonishment" [Bloch, 2006].
 Each of these ideas contribute to making a language and an API easier for a user to work with.
-Additionally, there are connections between the creation of languages and APIs, for example "API design is an art, not a science" and "API design is not a solitary activity" [Block, 2006].
+Second, there are connections between the creation of languages and APIs, for example "API design is an art, not a science" and "API design is not a solitary activity" [Block, 2006].
 There is creativity and collaboration necessary to both building a language and an API.